Quintessential · The Q

 The Q is a music organization that brings people together through curated intimate cultural experiences while supporting emerging artists by bringing multidisciplinary art performances into living rooms & intimate spaces, engaging community and building network within the arts.

-The Q brings people together through close-knit cultural experiences that presents young artists of multidisciplinary genres in living rooms & other intimate spaces.
-By sharing this collective experience from curated live performances, The Q engages community and audience, expands social network, and encourages diversity in musical culture.
+The Q brings people together through close-knit cultural experiences.
+It curates and presents artists and creatives of multidisciplinary genres in living rooms & other intimate spaces.
+Through these shared collective experiences, The Q engages audience and community in a unique and immersive format, that also expands social networks and encourages diversity in musical culture.

 BE THE EXPERIENCE.

 Film, poetry, magic, visual art, multimedia, and food pairing combined with diverse genres of musical performances, The Q curates and presents a refreshing way of experiencing multidisciplinary performances in a close-knit setting.